Skip to Main Content

 • Student has taken and passed the NRNP/DRNP section of the corresponding PRAC/PRCM classes.

-• Student must have a minimum GPA of 3.0 in the NP core and specialty classes
+• Student must have a minimum GPA of 3.0 in the NP core and specialty classes.

 • There must be separate preceptors and practicum sites for each PRAC/PRCM class.
 One preceptor or site may not be utilized for both clinical sections.
+Practicum hours for each course must be completed on separate dates.

 • There are some restrictions on PRAC/PRCM sections that can be combined.
 See below.